 Winner of 4 Olivier Awards including Best Musical Revival, 2 Evening Standard Awards and the Critics’ Circle Award for Best Musical, Marianne Elliott’s new production of COMPANY by Stephen Sondheim and George Furth ran on London’s West End from 26 September 2018 – 30 March 2019.

-Following the West End premiere of Simon Stephens’ new play Heisenberg: The Uncertainty Principle, Elliott & Harper will co-produce a new adaptation of the C.S.Lewis classic The Lion, The Witch and The Wardrobe in Leeds.
-Directed and adapted by Sally Cookson and co-produced with West Yorkshire Playhouse and Catherine Schreiber, it opens in November 2017.
-In March 2018, Elliott & Harper will co-produce the Broadway transfer of The National Theatre’s production of Tony Kushner’s Angels in America directed by Marianne.
-In September 2018, Elliott & Harper will present Marianne’s new production of Company by Stephen Sondheim and George Furth in the West End.
+Previous productions include the West End premiere of Simon Stephens’ Heisenberg: The Uncertainty Principle; Elliott & Harper’s co-production of the new adaptation of the C.S.Lewis classic The Lion, The Witch and The Wardrobe in Leeds; and the co-production of the Broadway transfer of the National Theatre’s production of Tony Kushner’s Angels in America directed by Marianne.

 Marianne Elliott was an associate director at the National Theatre for ten years where she most recently directed Angels in America which transferred to Broadway in March 2018 where it won three Tony awards, including Best Revival and an additional eight Tony awards nominations including Best Director.